-In addition to the general case management requirements outlined in Article III.R of Exhibit A, Attachment I the Contractor shall comply with the following Contractor specific case management requirements:
+In addition to the general case management requirements outlined in Article III.R of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific case management requirements:

-- 1. The Contractor shall ensure case management services are available to all eligible beneficiaries, based on the frequency documented in the individualized treatment plan. - As documented on the treatment plan, case management shall provide advocacy and care coordination to physical health and mental health, transportation, housing, vocational, educational, and transition services for reintegration into the community. - 3.
+- Contractor and its subcontracted DMC-ODS providers shall provide case management services to all eligible beneficiaries, based on the frequency documented in the individualized treatment plan. - 2.
+As documented on the treatment plan, case management shall provide advocacy and care coordination to physical health, mental health, transportation, housing, vocational, educational, and transition services for reintegration into the community. - 3.
 The Contractor shall be responsible for the oversight and monitoring of case management services. - 4.
-Case management activities and services shall be provided by a registered or certified counselor or LPHA.

-5. Case management shall be consistent with and shall not violate confidentiality of alcohol and drug patients as set forth in 42 CFR Part 2, and California law.
+Case management activities and services shall be provided by a registered or certified counselor or LPHA. - Case management shall be consistent with and shall not violate confidentiality of alcohol and drug patients as set forth in 42 CFR Part 2, and California law.